pachadotdev/cpp/README.md

 - [x] Provide flexibility with data types (e.g., cpp4r's `as_integers()` and `as_doubles()` accept logical inputs while cpp11's do not).
 - [x] Some internal optimizations for better speed (e.g., https://github.com/r-lib/cpp11/pull/463 and https://github.com/r-lib/cpp11/pull/430).

+## Getting started

+Check the [documentation](https://cpp4r.org/) to get started using cpp4r in your scripts, particularly if you are new to C++ programming.

 ## Using cpp4r in a package

+Create a new package with `cpp4r::pkg_template("~/path/to/mypkg")` and then edit the generated files.

 To add cpp4r to an existing package, put your C++ files in the `src/` directory and add the following to your DESCRIPTION file: